Pro Football Reference Blog

 How to Recognize the Best Right Tackles in the NFL

-We will look at Pro Bowl selections, All-Pro counts, and Hall of Fame inductions as tangible evidence of the blindside guardians, Games Started, and years played in the NFL at the position to help us along the way.
+To help us along the way, we will look at Pro Bowl selections, All-Pro counts, Hall of Fame inductions, games started, and years played in the NFL at the position as tangible evidence of these right tackles.

 What higher honor can a professional football player have as a reward for their hard work and dedication to the sport than to be enshrined in Canton?
 This honor is bestowed to an elite few, especially when offensive linemen like right tackles are concerned.
 Here are the elite tackles to the right of the center who have a bronze bust in the Pro Football Hall of Fame.